 While rates of homeowner overpayment are lower than those of renters, they still represent a significant affordability and displacement concern.
 In the city's southwest and central census tracts, between 40.0 and 59.9 percent of owner households pay more than 30 percent of their income on housing costs.
-In an effort to mitigate the potential displacement that could come from this rate of overpayment, the City has identified unit capacity for 67.2 percent of its RHNA inventory in these two census tracts, including 68.4 percent of above moderate-income unit capacity, 63.5 percent of moderate-income unit capacity, and 65.6 percent of lower-income unit capacity (Figure 10-33, Percentage of Unit Capacity by Rate of Owner Overpayment).
+In an effort to mitigate the potential displacement that could come from this rate of overpayment, the City has identified unit capacity for 65.567.2 percent of its RHNA inventory in these two census tracts, including 66.368.4 percent of above moderate-income unit capacity, 71.263.5 percent of moderate-income unit capacity, and 61.565.6 percent of lower-income unit capacity (Figure 10-33, Percentage of Unit Capacity by Rate of Owner Overpayment).
 In the north and east census tracts of the city, between 20.0 and 39.9 percent of owner households overpay for housing.
-The remaining 32.8 percent of the RHNA inventory's unit capacity was identified in these two census tracts, including 31.6 percent of above moderate-income unit capacity.
+The remaining 34.532.8 percent of above moderate-income unit capacity, 28.8-36.5 percent of moderate-income unit capacity, and 38.534.4 percent of above moderate-income unit capacity.
 As with the issue of renter overpayment, it is estimated that housing development at all income levels, but especially at lower- or moderate-income levels of affordability, could help to mitigate displacement risks associated with high levels of homeowner housing cost overpayment.